wdporter/acim/text/2-the-separation-and-the-atonement/readme.md

 ^2^What the physical eye sees is not corrective, nor can error be corrected by any device that can be seen physically.
 ^3^As long as you believe in what your physical sight tells you, your attempts at correction will be misdirected.
 ^4^The real vision is obscured, because you cannot endure to see your own defiled altar.
-^5^But since the altar has been defiled, your state becomes doubly dangerous unless it <em>is</em> perceived.
+^5^But since the altar has been defiled, your state becomes doubly dangerous unless it *is* perceived.
 </p>

 #### expanded